LeoQuint/PSDNET/readme.md

 	the post reference and searchable data.
 -userProfile
 	Holds all user information of a user.
 User privileges are also stored in userProfile.
+-tl_event
+	Used to create the timeline on the profile page.
+Each event will represent a task, upcoming important date, past meetings, conversation with mentor and other.
 ```